 Making the most of savings and investments

+An investment strategy might focus on pension savings, alternative savings and investment strategies, or a combination of these - but whatever the details, it makes sense to start planning early.
 Planning is a continuous process, and your financial plans should be monitored regularly with any necessary adjustments being made to reflect changes in your circumstances.
 Careful planning now can help to keep you on the path to financial success.

-Try setting a number of short, medium and long-term goals and prioritise them within each category, in order to meet your objectives.
+One approach is to set a number of short, medium and long-term goals and prioritise them within each category, in order to meet your objectives.

 Some key financial goals

 - have sufficient funds and insurance cover in the event of serious illness or loss

 - accumulate a sizeable estate to pass on to your heirs

 - increase the assets going to your heirs by using various estate planning techniques, perhaps including a lifetime gifts strategy

 - tie in charitable aims with your own family goals